 You will have several opportunities to improve on your prior performance.
 During the midterm, you will be able to take one remedial quiz.
-During the final, you will have the opportunity to take a second remedial quiz.
+During the final, you will have the opportunity to take a second remedial.
 Remedials can replace a missed quiz or a poor grade.
 Ten quizzes and two remedials are planned (12 total).
-Only your ten highest scores will count toward your final grade in the course.
+Only your ten highest scores will count toward your grade.